ppy/osu-wiki/wiki/Multiplayer/en.md

 A failed or quit player will be placed at the bottom of the leaderboard separately from alive players, and placement changes can still occur among failed/quit players.
 The failed players will not contribute towards the team score as long as they are in the state of failed.

-Despite no online score leaderboard at below the results screen, ranked score will still be counted as legitimate ranked entry.
+Despite no online score leaderboard below the results screen, ranked score will still be counted as legitimate ranked entry.
-Result will not be shown at the Local scoreboard.
+Result will not be shown at the Local leaderboard.
-The only way to see it is by Online Ranking scoreboard (assuming this score is higher).
+The only way to see it is by Online Ranking leaderboard (assuming this score is higher).

-No retry but can be export the replay by pressing `F2` key in keyboard (will not contain any Multi-play elements).
+No retry allowed but the replay can be exported by pressing `F2` key in keyboard (will not contain any Multi-play elements).
 Do note that this does not apply to Tag Coop and Tag Team Vs (both are unranked), where score will not be recorded and replay cannot be saved.

 The leaderboard now shows the players in the match with live placements changes based on Win Condition as shown below:-